PSA vs. BGS: Complete Guide for TCG Collectors & Investors

 - If you want the highest potential resale value for most cards... choose PSA.

-Ultimately, the best way to decide is to use a tool like the Bank TCG app to get an AI pre-grade estimate.
+Ultimately, the best way to decide is to use a tool like the Bank TCG app to get an AI pre-grade estimate with 94% PSA accuracy.
 If the app indicates your card has perfect centering and flawless attributes, BGS might be the right choice.
 If it has a minor flaw that might prevent a Black Label, PSA could be the safer bet for value.